sisodia-akshit/admin-dashboard/README.md

 # Admin Dashboard

-A modern Admin Dashboard built with React, focused on secure authentication, role-based access, and scalable server-state management.
+A modern Admin Dashboard built with React, focused on secure authentication, role-based access control, and scalable server-state management.

 This project demonstrates real-world frontend patterns such as protected routes, server-side pagination, URL-synced filters, and React Query–based data handling.